If you are trying to find the types of succulents in India that can survive easily in the Indian climate?

 The one we usually grow is called Medicinal aloe.

-These were some of the best succulents for Indian climate.
+These were some of the best types of succulents for the Indian climate.

 If you give them just the right type of care, they will survive pretty well.